RMSone/slick-cats/docs/README.md

 will compile fine.

 ## Extras
-This README is compiled using [tut](https://github.com/tpolecat/tut) to ensure that only working examples are given.
+This README is compiled using [mdoc](https://scalameta.org/mdoc/) to ensure that only working examples are given.
-Feedback of any kind is appreciated.
-Especially if you have any ideas on getting around the `DBIOAction` issue above.